 Please see Chapter 12 Section 12.7 for noise and vibration mitigation and monitoring proposed for the Proposed Project.
-Please refer to Chapter 18 Schedule of Mitigation and Monitoring Measures for a full list of mitigation and monitoring measures for the Proposed Project.
+Please refer to Chapter 18 Schedule of Mitigation and Monitoring Measures for a full list of mitigation and monitoring measures for the proposed for the Proposed Project.